 This video tutorial provides an overview of accessing and using the Site Editor.
 You can create and launch your entire site within the Site Editor.
 Learn about all the tools you need to master Site Editing.

 - Styling your site globally and using the Style Book

 - Creating and managing pages via the Site Editor

 - Assigning templates

 - Why don’t you need access to the Customizer anymore?

-- What is the difference between the Site Editor and Template Editor?
+- What is the difference between a template and a page?

 I am an Instructional Designer for the WordPress open-source project sponsored by Automattic.
 I am a strong supporter of the open-source movement.
 I have a background in education and content development.
 I am a husband, father, dreamer and lifelong learner.